Contrasting Sono-Tek (SOTK) and Its Rivals

-Sono-Tek (OTCMKTS: SOTK) is one of 45 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its rivals?
-We will compare Sono-Tek to related businesses based on the strength of its profitability, valuation, analyst recommendations, earnings, risk, dividends and institutional ownership.
+Sono-Tek (OTCMKTS: SOTK) is one of 45 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its rivals?
+We will compare Sono-Tek to related businesses based on the strength of its earnings, risk, institutional ownership, profitability, analyst recommendations, valuation and dividends.

+Sono-Tek has a beta of -0.14, suggesting that its stock price is 114% less volatile than the S&P 500.
+Comparatively, Sono-Tek’s rivals have a beta of -0.45, suggesting that their average stock price is 145% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current recommendations for Sono-Tek and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Sono-Tek and its rivals, as reported by MarketBeat.com.

 |Sell Ratings